berrysauce/pinned/README.md

 # 📌 Pinned

 Pinned is an API that returns pinned repositories for the requested username from GitHub.
+This is ideal for creating a "Pinned Repositories" section on your website.

 ```http
 GET  https://pinned.berrysauce.me/get/username